acts-project/detray/README.md

 cmake --build detray-build
 ```

-For tests and benchmarks with the inhomogeneous magnetic field, the ODD field in covfie format should be downloaded and the environment variable should be set.
+For unit and integration tests using the *Open Data Detector* (ODD) solenoid field, a magnetic field map file in [covfie](https://github.com/acts-project/covfie) format needs to be downloaded and the corresponding environment variable should be set to:
 ```shell
 cd detray/data
 bash detray_data_get_files.sh